 The small rock temple dedicated to goddess Durga as Kapaleshwari at Kunal Pathri is just 3 km from Dharamshala.
 Placed in the middle of a dense tea garden renders it ideal for an afternoon walking visit.

 Built over a fresh water spring, this temple commemorates a mythical agreement between demon king Bhagsu and snake god Nag.
 The truce has the snake god grant the demon rights to use water from his underground realm to irrigate his parched lands.
 The spring water flows into a pool where pilgrims do take a holy dip.
 The temple at a walkable distance is just 2 kms from Mcleodganj.

 The beautiful hill station is a preferred destination for international tourists and has some of the best eateries, restaurants and food joints, with most of them located in and around Mcleodganj.

 Dharamshala is well connected by road to the major destinations of Shimla, Manali, Delhi and Chandigarh.
 It can be reached by public or private transport services.
-The town can also be reached easily by rail and air with the closest airport and railway station being at Gaggal and Kangra respectively.
+The town can also be reached easily by rail and air with the closest airport at Gaggal and railway station at Kangra.